google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 My Inspirational Sample for the May 2012 Creative Challenge - Nocturnal Owls:

-All supplies used are from Stampin' Up! either current or retired.
+All supplies I used are from Stampin' Up! either current or retired.

 I then used Cherry Cobbler below the navy cardstock and I tore and sponged the layer with Cherry Cobbler ink before adding a piece of Cherry Cobbler seam binding and drawing a line under it with a white gel pen.

-My owl is made out of Regal Rose (retired), Basic Black and Whisper White cardstock.
+My owl is made out of Regal Rose (retired), Basic Black and Basic White cardstock.
 Of course I used the Owl Builder paper punch (NLA) from Stampin' Up! to make the little guy.

-TIP: Remember to stamp first, punch later.
-You can line your words up perfectly with your punch that way.
+TIP: When using punches, remember to stamp first and punch later.
+You can line your words up perfectly with your punch that way by holding the punch upside down and positioning your image directly in its open window before punching the shape out.

-I popped up my owl and sentiment on Stampin' Dimensionals and added a little black heart to the moon.
+I popped up my owl and sentiment on Stampin' Dimensionals (foam tape) and added a little punched black heart to the moon.

 Isn't he sweet!